Wells Fargo 3Q profit falls 23%, revenue rises slightly

-SAN FRANCISCO (AP) — Wells Fargo & Co. says net income in the third quarter fell 23% to $4.61 billion.
+WASHINGTON (AP) — Wells Fargo’s net income in the third quarter fell 23% to $4.61 billion, as the banking giant struggles to get past scandals over sales practices in its retail division.

-The bank, based in San Francisco, said Tuesday that it had earnings of 92 cents per share, down from $1.13 per share a year ago.
+The bank, based in San Francisco, said Tuesday that its earnings fell to 92 cents per share from $1.13 per share a year ago.

-The results missed Wall Street expectations.
-The average estimate of seven analysts surveyed by Zacks Investment Research was for earnings of $1.15 per share.
-The latest results included a charge of 35 cents per share related to legal matters, offset somewhat by a gain of 20 cents per share from the sale of a business.
+The results missed the average Wall Street estimate of $1.15 per share, based on a survey of seven analysts by Zacks Investment Research.
+The latest results include a charge of 35 cents per share related to lawsuits over a scandal in its retail business that has dogged the bank for years.
+That was offset somewhat by a gain of 20 cents per share from the sale of a retirement trust business.

+Wells remains under growth restrictions by regulators after years of missteps, beginning in 2016 with the uncovering of millions of fake checking accounts its employees opened to meet sales quotas.
+Last year, the Federal Reserve capped the size of Wells Fargo’s assets.
+The Fed hasn’t said when it will lift the restrictions on the bank.

+The bank’s net interest income for the quarter declined about 8% to $11.6 billion, in part due to falling interest rates.
+Wells had $12.6 billion of interest income in the third quarter of 2018.
+The average rate on the 30-year, fixed-rate mortgage dipped to 3.57% last week from about 4.9% a year ago, according to mortgage buyer Freddie Mac.

 The biggest U.S. mortgage lender posted revenue of $26.88 billion in the period.
 Its revenue net of interest expense was $22.01 billion, up slightly from $21.94 billion a year earlier and surpassing Street forecasts.
 Five analysts surveyed by Zacks expected revenue of $21.12 billion.

+Just before the quarter ended, Wells Fargo named its third CEO in as many years as it attempts to move on from its scandals.
+Charles Scharf, chief executive of the Bank of New York Mellon, will take over next week for C. Allen Parker, who has led the company since March.

-Wells Fargo shares have climbed 7% since the beginning of the year, while the Standard & Poor’s 500 index has increased 18%.
-The stock has decreased slightly more than 5% in the last 12 months.
+Wells Fargo & Co. shares fell about 1.1% in premarket trading, but have climbed about 5% since the beginning of the year.
+The stock is down more than 8% in the last 12 months.

 Parts of this story were generated by Automated Insights (http://automatedinsights.com/ap) using data from Zacks Investment Research.
 Access a Zacks stock report on WFC at https://www.zacks.com/ap/WFC